 * About FELB:

-FELB as pioneer of rail transport business linking Asia and Europe since 2007 continuously improves its network and optimizes transit time.
-With a stock of +6.300 TEU and more than 61.500 TEU transported in 2018 FELB is not only pioneer in connecting Asia and Europe anymore, but also a Top Player in this industry.
+With a stock of more than 6.300 TEU and a transport volume of more than 61.500 TEU in 2018 FELB is not only pioneer in connecting Asia and Europe, but also a Top Player in this industry.
 As a trusted partner of customers like BMW, Daimler, LG, Samsung and many others FELB not only stands for business stability and long term partnerships but also for ongoing optimization of business and individual solutions.